mickfuzz/makecode-platformer-101/methods.md

 You may want to have in place a form which allows participants to **gather player reactions**.
 This can be via a written form or a quick recorded interview if suitable.

-### Example Activity - What kind of Game Player are you
+### Exploring - What kind of Game Player / Maker are You?

 As digital and online games became more complicated Richard Bartle proposed that different people play these games in different ways and look to get different things out of them.
 In short there are different kinds of players.
 The Bartle test finds out what kind of game player you are. **[Do the online Bartle Player test.](http://matthewbarr.co.uk/bartle/)** You may be able to find a way of doing it as a group by moving around the room.